Washington state releases COVID-19 vaccination tiers, timeline through April

 The Washington state Department of Health will next prioritize for vaccination anyone who is 70 years and older and those who are 50 years and older and live in multigenerational households, the department announced in a media briefing Wednesday.

+Meantime, state data suggests vaccine administration continues to lag behind delivery, though the pace of vaccination has improved.

+The state health department had received 522,550 doses of vaccine, between the Pfizer and Moderna products, so far, Shah said.
+Vaccine providers have administered at least 126,602 doses, Shah said, noting that data reporting of administration lags by about three days.

-In addition to the next tier of vaccinations, called B1, the department detailed through April who else would be eligible for a COVID-19 vaccine, in phases B2, B3 and B4.
+In addition to the next tier of vaccinations the department detailed through April who else would be eligible for a COVID-19 vaccine, in phases B2, B3 and B4.

 The phases and who qualifies can be seen here.